Koro95/ARM-Simulator/README.md

 My bachelor project at the University of Innsbruck.

-I created and ARM simulator written in TypeScript with React as the Frontend.
+ARM simulator written in TypeScript with React as the Frontend.
 Documentation in German can be found in the Latex folder

 ## Quickstart Guide